pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 transformation chain or the data itself.

-For example, when a bank makes a decision about a mortgage application, many factors are taken into consideration, including the credit credit history, annual income, and loan size.
+For example, when a bank makes a decision about a mortgage application, many factors are taken into consideration, including the credit history, annual income, and loan size.
 This data goes through multiple automated steps of analysis with numerous dependencies and decisions made along the way.
 If the final decision does not satisfy the applicant, the historical data is the first place to look for proof of authenticity, as well as for possible prejudice or model bias against the applicant.
 Data provenance creates a complete audit trail that enables data scientists to track the data from its origin through to the final decision and make appropriate changes that address issues.
 With the adoption of General Data Protection Regulation (GDPR) compliance requirements, monitoring data lineage is becoming a necessity for many organizations that work with sensitive data.